About the Institute

 The researchers develop and build scientific instruments for investigating these bodies in cooperation with engineers who are highly qualified and experienced specialists.
 The instruments are mainly used in outer space, which is made possible through the institute’s collaboration in numerous missions of international space agencies such as ESA and NASA.
 The data analysis and interpretation is complemented by theoretical models and simulations.

-The institute is organized in three scientific departments.
+The institute is organized in three scientific departments and further research groups.

 The focus of this department is the solar interior, the solar atmosphere, the solar magnetic field, the heliosphere, and the interplanetary medium, as well as solar radiation and solar energetic particles.
 The balloon-mission Sunrise, a balloon-borne solar observatory, is managed by this department.
-The mission investigates our central star from a height of about 35 km above sea level.
-In addition to several other participations in space missions, the department significantly contributes to the ESA mission Solar Orbiter, which is scheduled for launch in 2017.
+The mission investigates our central star from a height of about 35 km.
+In addition to several other participations in space missions, the department significantly contributes to the ESA's Solar Orbiter.

-All activity phenomena in the Sun and other stars originate from their magnetic fields, which arise due to a hydromagnetic dynamo that converts kinetic energy into magnetic form.
+All activity phenomena in the Sun and other stars originate from their magnetic fields, which arise due to a hydromagnetic dynamo that converts kinetic energy into magnetic.
 Even the solar dynamo remains enigmatic due to the extreme complexity of phenomena related to it.
-Observations of other stars provide important constraints on the stellar dynamo mechanism(s).
-The work of the group aims at combining these observations with theory and 3D numerical simulations to gain better understanding of the solar and stellar dynamos.
+Observations of other stars provide important constraints on the dynamo mechanisms.
+The work of the group combines these observations with theory and 3D numerical simulations to gain better understanding of the solar and stellar dynamos.

 Age is a fundamental property of stars.
-It is an essential tool to understand phenomena such as the evolution of stars, planetary systems, and the Galaxy.
+It is an essential tool to understand the evolution of stars, planetary systems, and the Galaxy.
 However, age is the most poorly known property of a star.
-Asteroseismology, the study of the internal structure of stars through stellar oscillations, offers the opportunity to estimate the ages of stars with much higher accuracy than before.
+Asteroseismology, the study of the internal structure of stars through stellar oscillations, offers the opportunity to estimate the ages with much higher accuracy.
 Combining space observations with ground-based spectroscopy, the group determines the ages of thousands of stars with unprecedented precision.